-In answer to the question of what caused democratic decline in Hungary, the answer appears to be economic decline coupled with a pervasive atmosphere of nationalism and elite admiration for illiberal regimes worldwide.
+This paper sought to answer the question of what caused democratic decline in Hungary.
+After analyzing the data, the answer appears to be that economic decline, coupled with a pervasive atmosphere of nationalism and elite admiration for illiberal regimes worldwide, led to democratic decline.
 The economic decline of the 2000s in general and the late 2000s in particular left Hungarians disenchanted with the ruling Hungarian Socialist Party and ready for a change.
 The rising nationalism of that time and the admiration Hungarian elites felt for illiberal leaders determined the type of change that Hungary underwent.
+It also important to note that some factors, such as declining support for liberal values, proved not to be the answer to the question posed by Hungary's democratic decline.
+Indeed, there is little to suggest that Hungary's initial move towards illiberalism was driven by a clamoring of the Hungarian people for such a move.
+Instead, a central take-away from my analysis is that during the "time for change" environment that exists under certain social and economic conditions, political elites can impose their own vision of change, even if that is not the same change envisioned by the voters who put them in power.